Lightning-Universe/stable-diffusion-deploy/README.md

 ## Integrate with Slack Bot

-You can integrate this app in your Slack Workspace and send art in channels.
+You can integrate this app in your Slack Workspace and send art in slack channels.

+This app uses the [Slack Command Bot Component](https://github.com/Lightning-AI/LAI-slack-command-bot-Component) for to interact with Slack command.

 [![Watch the video](https://img.youtube.com/vi/KfQcXzWFR9I/default.jpg)](https://youtu.be/KfQcXzWFR9I)

-### Steps
+### Steps to create the Slack Command Bot

 **Step 1:**
-Install the Dream Bot App to your workspace from <a href="https://eqmgj-01gbx5pe619qhqmk6gy2fcj4r0.litng-ai-03.litng.ai/slack/install">this link</a>
+Goto https://api.slack.com and create an app.

 **Step 2:**
 Copy the following tokens and secrets from the Slack API settings by going to https://api.slack.com/apps.
-These tokens have to be passed either as argument or environment variable.
+These tokens have to be passed either as argument or environment variable to [SlackCommandBot](https://github.com/Lightning-AI/LAI-slack-command-bot-Component/blob/main/slack_command_bot/component.py#L18) class.

 The following list is in format of _Token name on Slack settings (Environment variable name)_: